rubenwardy/minetest_modding_book/_en/quality/readmore.md

 ## List of Resources

-After you've read this book, take a look at the following
+After you've read this book, take a look at the following.

 ### Minetest Modding